jfspps/Data-Structures-and-Algorithms/13_ArraysExamples.md

 # Examples of algorithms on arrays #

-The links below go straight to the code examples.
+The code below comes straight from the [code example](/code/ArrayExamples).
 They all use the following structure:

 ```cpp
 struct Array